blueshirts/seatblock/README.md

 - A README file should be included in your submission that documents your assumptions and includes instructions for building the solution and executing the tests
 - Implementation mechanisms such as disk-based storage, a REST API, and a front-end GUI are not required

+## Design

+The following is a brief overview of the design and flow of the implementation.

+- Upon creation of a TicketService iterate through all of the rows of the venue creating a SeatBlock for each.
+- Using the supplied Scorer class assign each seat of the SeatBlock instances a score.
+The higher the score the better the seat is considered.
+- Add the SeatBlock instances to a PriorityQueue ordered by the average score of the seats contained within the block.
+- The current seats available that are not held is the sum of all the seats in the SeatBlock instances.
+- The seat block priority queue contains blocks of seats in best available order.
+- Taking the SeatBlock off the top of the priority queue will give you the best available block of seats that are currently available.
+- To hold the best available seats the top item in the priority queue is removed.
+This SeatBlock must be split if the number of seats required is less than the size of the SeatBlock.
+-- If the best available seat block is the same size being requested to hold then the entire block is added to the dictionary of SeatBlock holds.
+-- If the best available seats are in the middle of the SeatBlock it is split into three partitions.
+The left and right partitions are returned to the queue of available SeatBlocks while the middle partition is added to dictionary of held seat blocks.
+-- If the best available seats are on the left or the right then the SeatBlock is split into two partitions with one block being held and the other returned to the queue of available seats.
+- Held seat blocks are tracked in a dictionary keyed by the the seat hold id and the value being the held seat block.
+- Seats can be reserved by supplying a seat hold id and a customer email address.
+If the hold exists then the corresponding SeatBlock is removed from the dictionary of held seats.
+- A background thread is currently used to cleanup SeatHolds that have expired.
+The thread currently continually checks if any seat holds have expired.
+If the hold has expired it is added back into the priority queue of available seat blocks.
+This design can be improved by maintaining a queue of the SeatHolds in the order that they were held.
+The hold at the top of the queue will represent the next hold that is set to expire.
+- Due to concurrency concerns many of the functions implemented in the TicketServiceImpl must be synchronized.

 ## Configuration

 ### Scorers